US F-35 fighter jet conducts first-ever airstrike

-The US military's F-35B joint strike fighter conducted its first-ever airstrike in the last 24 hours, according to three US defense officials.
+(CNN) -- The US military's F-35B joint strike fighter conducted its first-ever airstrike on Thursday, according to the US Marine Corps and three US defense officials.

 The strike took place in Afghanistan against a fixed Taliban target.
 The aircraft involved were the US Marine Corps' variant of the aircraft flying from the USS Essex amphibious assault ship.